 Practicing mindfulness during this turbulent period will give the gut the needed break from the onslaught stress inside and outside our own body.

 What adds to the stress on the human body?

 Lack of sleep.

-Sleep restores our minds and give the body the time needed to repair itself after the daily rigors of everyday.
+Sleep restores our minds and gives the body the time needed to repair itself after the daily rigors of every day.